SpinalNet: Deep Neural Network with Gradual Input: Results

 \subsubsection{Bird225}

-The SpinalNet performs well with both of the VGG and the Wide-ResNet network on the Bird225 dataset.
+The SpinalNet performs well with both the VGG and the Wide-ResNet network on the Bird225 dataset.
 We receive SOTA performance for the Bird225 dataset.
 Results are available as the fourth segment of table \ref{Perf_TL}.
+However, the provider of the dataset has added more images to the dataset with new classes.